 You can stop most creditor calls by providing your bankruptcy case number and filing date.
 Start by finding a filed bankruptcy document or notice.
 You should have one handy because you get copies of all mailings, even if a bankruptcy lawyer represents you.
 The filing date will be next to the case number at the top.

 Why will this work?
-The creditor can use the information to verify your bankruptcy, and if the calls don't stop, the creditor will be subject to sanctions.
-Find out more about what happens if a creditor tries to collect a debt during your bankruptcy.
+The creditor can use the information to verify your bankruptcy, and if the calls don't stop, the creditor will face sanctions.

 |